-As part of our process, we interviewed nearly 245 stakeholders, policy makers, and lawmakers representing public health, low-income populations, minorities, chronic conditions, older adults, and our communities.
-These included twelve respondents within the Coweta County community.
+As a part of our process, we interviewed 37 statewide key stakeholders and policymakers that represent public health, low-income populations, minorities, chronic conditions, older adults, and lawmakers.
+These interviews were conducted for people representing the entire region, including Muscogee County.
+Answers carried certain themes.
+Below is a summary of comments.